netxms/netxms-doc/admin/user-management.rst

    * - Login as mobile device
      - Allows user to login via mobile application.
    * - Manage agent configurations
-     - Allow user to create, edit and delete agent configurations stored on server. :ref:`stored-agent-configurations-label`
+     - Allow user to create, edit and delete agent configurations stored on the server. :ref:`stored-agent-configurations-label`
    * - Manage all scheduled tasks
      - Allow user to create, edit and delete all :ref:`schedule`, including system ones.